elpassion/Showcase/content/SwiftLint-config-per-target/README.md

 ## SwiftLint runner

 Fortunately, we've been able to fix the issue by implementing a simple Python script which reads the contents of the `.pbxproj` file and modifies the included files in the SwiftLint config prior to the linting.
-The sources contain two files:
+The script is dived into the two simple files:

 * [lint.py](https://github.com/elpassion/swiftlint-runner/blob/master/commands/lint.py),
 * [xcproj.py](https://github.com/elpassion/swiftlint-runner/blob/master/commands/utils/xcproj.py).